sisoe24/Nuke-Tools/README.md

    - [Github](https://github.com/sisoe24/NukeServerSocket/releases)
    - [Nukepedia](http://www.nukepedia.com/python/misc/nukeserversocket)
 2. Connect NukeServerSocket inside Nuke.
-3. With an active Python/BlinkScript file, use the command `Nuke: Run Inside Nuke` from the Command Palette or use the dedicated button in the editor top right corner.
+3. With an active Python/BlinkScript file, use the command `Nuke: Run Inside Nuke` from the Command Palette or use the dedicated button in the editor's top right corner.

 ![CodeExecution](/images/execute_code.gif)